infinispan/infinispan-simple-tutorials/operator/README.md

 ---------------------------
 You can interact with the cluster in several way, here two interface are presented: REST and Hotrod.

-### Get connection parameters
+### Set Application User Credentials

-This makes easier to go on with the tutorial.
-It just set some env vars used after for connection.
+Complete the following steps to set an environment variable with the default application user credentials.

 1. Export the host for the public route to a local variable.
 ```bash